edwardmccormick/edwardmccormick/README.md

 - 💬 Ask me about: my time in the Navy!
 I love to share sea-stories.
 I'm also getting pretty handy with Javascript - if you have a front-end piece to your project (or want to explore creating one) let's talk!

 - 🔭 I’m currently working on a character builder/dice roller for DnD 5E.
-Orcpub is dead - long live Orcpub!
-Repo is private for now - but once it's in a borderline passable shape I'll share it.
+Orcpub is dead - long live Orcpub! https://github.com/edwardmccormick/d-and-deasy It's in pretty rough shape right now - but you can roll for your stats, or point buy (without error checking), and skills are *so close* to being implemented correctly.
+There's a lot of styling and informational text that's missing, too.
+And backgrounds!
+And equipment!
+Okay it's not that close really. ;)

 - 📫 How to reach me: www.linkedin.com/in/ted-mccormick or my nickname.mylastname@gmail.com OR same @protonmail.com, for the security conscious.